kubedb/docs/docs/guides/mssqlserver/backup/auto-backup/index.md

 backupblueprint.core.kubestash.com/mssqlserver-customize-backup-blueprint created
 ```

-Now, we are ready to backup our `MSSQLServer` databases using few annotations.
+Now, we are ready to backup our `Microsoft SQL Server` databases using few annotations.
 You can check available auto-backup annotations for a databases from [here](https://kubestash.com/docs/latest/concepts/crds/backupblueprint/).

 **Create Database**

-Now, we are going to create an `MSSQLServer` CR in demo namespace.
-Below is the YAML of the `MSSQLServer` object that we are going to create,
+We will now deploy an SQL Server Availability Group cluster by creating an `MSSQLServer` CR in the demo namespace.
+Below is the YAML configuration for the `MSSQLServer` object we are about to create:

 ```yaml
 apiVersion: kubedb.com/v1alpha2